Mayor Jenny Durkan will use veto to keep hazard pay in place for Seattle grocery workers

 Other cities, mostly along the West Coast, including Burien, Los Angeles, Berkeley and Long Beach, California, also approved similar hazard pay boosts for grocery workers.

-King County followed suit, passing mandatory $4 an hour raises for grocery workers in unincorporated areas.
+King County followed suit, passing mandatory $4-an-hour raises for grocery workers in unincorporated areas.

-Trader Joe’s responded to the Seattle law by giving temporary raises to all its employees, nationwide, but also by canceling the permanent midyear pay raises that it typically gives out.
+Trader Joe’s responded to the Seattle law by giving temporary raises to all its employees nationwide, but also by canceling the permanent midyear pay raises that it typically gives out.

 QFC, owned by the grocery giant Kroger, blamed the hazard pay requirement for its decision to close two underperforming Seattle stores last spring.
 After the City Council announced the repeal of hazard pay, QFC said it had no plans to reopen the stores.